shaonsina/sina-extension-for-elementor/readme.txt

 * 100+ Fully Responsive predefined [Blocks & Pages](https://sinaextra.com/sina-templates/).
 * Free Support through the forum & in our [support desk](https://sinaextra.com/support/).

+== Translation Ready ==

+Translation Ready for:
+* Bengali
+* French
+* German
+* Spanish
+* Portuguese
+Also, the .pot file provided, so you can translate into your local.

 == What can you do by this plugin? ==
 You can make unlimited design without coding knowledge.